CoHeiz/Courseproject/README.md

 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 What you find in this repository

-CodeBook.md: information about raw and tidy data set and elaboration made to transform them
+CODEBOOK.md: information about raw and tidy data set and elaboration made to transform them README.md: this file run_analysis.R: R script to transform raw data set in a tidy one
-LICENSE: license terms for text and code
-README.md: this file
-run_analysis.R: R script to transform raw data set in a tidy one